scalameta/nvim-metals/README.md

 # nvim-metals

-This is a WIP [Metals](https://scalameta.org/metals/) plugin and guide for Nvim users utilizing the [Nvim built-in LSP module](https://neovim.io/doc/user/lsp.html).
-The goal of this plugin is to provide with the extra functionality that you need for Metals and the rest will serve as a guide and example.
+This is a WIP [Metals](https://scalameta.org/metals/) plugin and guide for Nvim users wanting to utilize the [Nvim built-in LSP module](https://neovim.io/doc/user/lsp.html).
+The goal of this plugin is to provide the extra functionality that you need for Metals and the rest will serve as a guide and example.

-Keep in mind that the level of support is rapidly changing, there are bugs, and there are missing features.
-Some of this is changing daily, so expect stuff to break without warning or change.
+_NOTE:_ Keep in mind that the level of support is rapidly changing, there are bugs, and there are a lot of missing features.
+Some of this is changing daily, *so expect stuff to break without warning or change*.

 If you're first getting starting with Metals, consider using [coc-metals](https://github.com/scalameta/coc-metals) if you're looking for a